 - Read the current Alaska Hunting Regulations booklet before hunting anywhere in the State of Alaska.
 Visiting ADFG offices in Fairbanks or Delta Junction is strongly recommended before hunting.

-Alaska State Game Management Unit 20 requires all hunters 16 years of age or older, or individuals that were born after January 1, 1986, must successfully complete a Basic Hunter Education Course before you hunt.
+- Within Alaska State Game Manement Unit (GMU) 20, all hunters 16 years of age or older (or individuals that were born after January 1, 1986) are required to successfully complete a Basic Hunter Education Course before hunting.